SMC-AAU-CPH/smc-cph.github.io/_posts/2019-05-17-Blue-sky-visions-on-sonic-futures.md

 [Pedro Duarte Pestana](http://www.porto.ucp.pt/pt/cv-pedro-pestana) was the final guest speaker who joined us virtually with his presentation
 'Career Management in Music Technology / Knowledge Engineering in Music Technology and Sonic Arts' from Porto.
-The Sonification seminar series was part of the MCT Spring semester 2019, curated by Anna Xambo.
+The Sonification seminar series was part of the SMC Spring semester 2019, curated by Anna Xambo.
 This session was facilitated by Eigil Aandahl.

 Pedro Duarte Pestana (Lisbon, 1975) has a background in engineering and worked professionally as an sound engineer and music producer for 15 years before entering academia full-time.
 It is a pleasure and a very interesting challenge to introduce